 - Maximum jail or ban for 12 hours after three invalid logins attempts

 maxretry = 3 .. findtime = 3h .. bantime = 12h

 Now that we are all set with Filter and Jail configuration, restart the fail2ban using the below command:

 sudo service fail2ban restart

 Finally, test the fail2ban with multiple invalid logins to your WordPress login screen.
 I’m sure after the third incorrect login attempt, the WordPress blog will be inaccessible for 12 hours.

 Just in case you got your IP address banned, you need to look up the Banned IP Address in [log]/etc/log/fail2ban.log[/code].

 Watch this video setup of fail2ban and learn how to configure the jails and filters to block invalid login attempts.

-Now that you’ve learned how to secure the WordPress installation with WP fail2ban plugin, we will next learn about how to optimize the MySQL database.
-We will be using a sweet plugin WP-Optimize for the same.
+Now that you’ve learned how to secure the WordPress installation with the WP fail2ban plugin, we will learn how to optimize the MySQL database.
+We will be using a sweet plugin, WP-Optimize, for the same.